Vij4yk/Go-CRUD-App/README.md

 # Go-CRUD-App
-This is a very basic Go application that consumes an api and has CRUD functionality
+This is a very basic Go application built with Martini that consumes an api and has CRUD functionality